-With a powerful tool like text messaging at your disposal, you have the ability to push a message to thousands of people with a click.
+With a powerful tool like text messaging at your disposal, you can push a message to thousands of people with a click.

-That means you need you need to be extra mindful of how you reach out to your contacts:
+That means you need to be extra mindful of how you reach out to your contacts:

 Get permission first

-It’s polite to only send text messages to people that have given you permission to do so.
+It’s polite to only send text messages to people that have permitted you to do so.
 There are two good reasons to get SMS opt-ins.

 - You want to make sure you are compliant with regulations for your region, which in most cases involves getting an opt-in from consumers.